yujunz/gitlab.com-runbooks/howto/haproxy.md

 In order to simplify this, the haproxy deployment includes a drain and wait script.
 By default it waits 10 minutes.
 It works by blocking the health checks from the uptream GCP load balancer.
 Note, that not all http connections will be drained in 10 minutes.
 The http clients can, and do, keep long-lived sessinos opened.
 So a small number of users will get disconnected when doign a drain.
 But it will cleanly clear out the majority of traffic.

-This script is automatically called as part of the systemd unit stop process.
+This script is automatically called as part of the systemd unit start and stop process.
 This allows for easy draining and restarting of haproxy.

 For example: